 Most massage education is still muscle focused, but if you find a connective tissue wizened or trained massage therapist, they might be open to investigating for your benefit, so show them this article.

-Medications and an anti-inflammatory diet might help reduce the inflammation, but I don’t (yet) know of anything that can eliminate irritating calcifications or break down crystallizations, aside from manual therapy or a skilled surgeon's scalpel should those sharpies be inside the joint where we manual therapists can’t reach.
+Medications and an anti-inflammatory diet might help reduce the inflammation, but I don’t (yet) know of anything (other than surgical debriding) that can eliminate irritating calcifications or break down crystallizations aside from manual therapy.

 More Research Needed

-As for why our bones are talking to us in such large numbers in younger and younger adults, I don’t know.
-I have a few ideas, and I am doing my own brand of research.
+As for why our bones are talking to us in such large numbers in younger and younger adults, I don’t know, but emotional and mental stress is high on my list of suspects.
 I welcome respectful collaboration.
 There is no doubt (and plenty of proof) that much of it comes from our diets, whether it be from eating foods that are wrong for us or eating foods loaded with pesticides or allergic substances, such as nickel.
-The question is whether these things are causative or just aggravators.
+The question is whether dietary triggers are causative or just aggravators.

 203 W 108th St